Humidity Sensor: Classification, Package and Application

 Capacitive Humidity Sensors

-Capacitive humidity sensors are generally made of polymer film capacitors, and commonly used polymer materials include polystyrene, polyimide, and acetate.
-When the environment humidity changes, the dielectric constant of the capacitive humidity sensor changes, and its capacitance also changes.
-The amount of capacitance change is proportional to the relative humidity.
+Capacitive humidity sensors are generally made of polymer film capacitors, with commonly used polymer materials including polystyrene, polyimide, and cellulose acetate.
+When environmental humidity changes, the dielectric constant of the capacitive humidity sensor changes, and its capacitance also changes proportionally to the relative humidity.

 1. Lithium Chloride Humidity Sensor